0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk-core-functionality/proof-generation/types-of-auth-requests-and-proofs.md

 ## Auth Circuit and AtomicQuerySig Circuit

 A circuit is zero-knowldege based program that generates a zk proof based on a set of inputs provided.
-An `Auth Circuit` creates a proof for the `Basic Auth` requests and `AtomicQuerySig Circuit` generates proof for signture based requests.
-On the similar lines, `AtomicQueryMTP` is used for MTP based requests.
+An `Auth Circuit` creates a proof for the `Basic Auth` requests and `AtomicQuerySig Circuit` generates proof for signture-based requests.
+On the similar lines, `AtomicQueryMTP` is used for MTP-based requests.

 https://github.com/iden3/circuits/blob/master/circuits/auth.circom